Free Girl’s Legging pattern & Flounced Ruffle Capri Tutorial

 Step 1.
 Assembling pattern and cutting out pattern pieces.

 Trim the pattern pieces around the gray boxes, line up the A, B, C and D dots.
 Tape pattern together and cut out the size needed.
-(I cut out the longest length needed and folded the pattern up to the capri length.)
+(I cut out the longest length needed and folded the pattern up to the capri length, so I can reuse the pattern later.)

 *The legging length is based on standard generic child measurements.
 If your child is shorter or taller than average, I recommend comparing the pattern length to a pair of leggings/capri’s/shorts that you know is a good length.